 A truly amazing adoption agency will not only be equipped to handle the adoption placement process itself, but should also be equipped to provide support to adoptive and birth families five, ten, or fifteen years down the road.
-Ask what sort of services they provide long term for families, and what sort of training they are able to recommend for hopeful adoptive parents on topics like transracial parenting and open adoption, among other things.
+Ask what sort of services they provide a long term for families, and what sort of training they can recommend for hopeful adoptive parents on topics like transracial parenting and open adoption, among other things.

 3. What is their philosophy on adoption?

 Does this agency seem to be operating strictly as a business, with the primary goal of finding babies for families to make a profit?
 Or do you get the impression that they genuinely care about the well-being of the people they are serving—especially the most vulnerable ones, expectant/birth parents, and adoptees?